Allodynia and Migraine: Why Touch Can Feel Painful During an Attack

 The Role of Nutritional Support

-Allodynia reflects a sensitive nervous system, and many people with migraine look for ways to support nervous system stability over time.
-While supplements do not replace medical treatment, certain nutrients are often discussed in relation to migraine prevention and brain energy support.
+Allodynia reflects a sensitive nervous system, and many people with migraine look for ways to support their overall wellbeing between attacks.
+While supplements do not replace medical treatment, some nutrients are often discussed in relation to migraine prevention and normal cellular energy support.

 When Should You Speak to a Healthcare Professional?